 |C/N Ratio||>25||Lab test||Quarterly|

-Ammonia inhibition is commonplace in biosolids composing despite being quite easy to control and prevent.
+Ammonia inhibition is commonplace in biosolids composting.
 Both pH and temperature act as forces driving ammonium (NH4+) into free ammonia gas (NH3).

 Uncontrolled, the process can be severely impacted by free ammonia gas, dissolved into the liquid of the biofilm of each compost particle, and the process can be inhibited by its own toxicity (ammonia gas is toxic).
-However, with good temperature control and woody bulking agent to offset the alkaline pH of biosolids, the majority of the ammonium can be kept in ionized form (NH4+) where it is available to bacteria for cellular growth and oxidation of carbon compounds.
+However, with good temperature control, high air-change rates in the Pore Space, and a woody bulking agent to offset the alkaline pH of biosolids, the majority of the ammonium can be kept in ionized form (NH4+) where it is available to bacteria for cellular growth and oxidation of carbon compounds.

 The figure below displays the relationships between ammonium and ammonia as affected by pH and temperature.
 As temperature increases, the fraction of unionized ammonia gas (NH3) increases and negatively impacts the composting process.
 A process at 50°C and pH 8.3 can have <50% of its nitrogen in ammonia gas phase, whereas that same process at 80°C would have >85% of its nitrogen in ammonia gas.
 With ammonia inhibition, we would expect high odor generation and much slower rates of compost stabilization.

-High temperatures have been shown to inhibit the general (non-feedstock specific) composting in two ways.
-First, is the fact that bio-oxidative process has been shown to roughly increase by a factor of 2x up to around 65°C, and then drop off sharply at higher temperatures due to temperature inhibition.
+High temperatures have been shown to inhibit general (non-feedstock specific) composting in two ways.
+First, is the fact that bio-oxidative processes have been shown to roughly increase by a factor of 2x for every increase of 10°C up to around 65°C, and then drop off sharply at higher temperatures due to temperature inhibition.

-Second, is due to the inverse relationship between temperature and oxygen solubility in the liquid film layer.
+Second, is the inhibition caused by lower oxygen availability due to the inverse relationship between temperature and oxygen solubility in the liquid film layer.
 The explanation is as follows: each composting particle is covered in a thin water layer, or biofilm, as shown in Figure 1.
 The combination of oxygen concentration in the air space and the temperature in the biofilm determine the amount of oxygen that the biofilm can carry (this relationship is shown in Figure 3 published by the UK Environment Agency).
 The aerobic bacteria that do the composting reside in the biofilm.
 High dissolved oxygen levels (>3.5ppm) have been shown to provide rapid stabilization (conversion of bio-available solids to CO2) and low odor production.

 We want to learn more about your project goals.
 Call or email us to get started.